 Before you ask - the answer is no, this smoothie doesn't taste like broccoli!
 While I'm a big fan of broccoli, it's not the first ingredient that springs to mind when I'm looking for smoothie inspiration.
 However, I love to include a good variety of veggies in my smoothies, and I thought I'd give broccoli a spin.

 After a bit of trial and error, I came up with the perfect combination of ingredients.
-This broccoli smoothie tastes good!
+This broccoli smoothie tastes good and you'll love its creamy texture!
 I promise.
 Zesty pineapple and sweet melon provide the perfect foil to the earthy taste of raw broccoli.
 The texture and taste are perfect.
 I guarantee that once you make it, it will become a regular in your breakfast rotation.

 ✅It's vegan and gluten free!